openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Community members who are acting in informal maintainer roles will also be asked to become named maintainers.

-A list of all components without maintainers will be created and published.
+A list of all components and their maintainers will be created and published, including a list of the components without a maintainer.

 An asynchronous channel will be available for all maintainers to communicate and collaborate; initially this will be a Slack channel.